 Series Creator Steven Bochco was so taken with the show being parodied on the cover of the October 1987 issue of Mad Magazine, that he staged a photo shoot with the show's actors and actresses in the exact same positions that their caricatures had appeared on the magazine's cover.
 Mad Magazine ran the photo in a subsequent issue.

-William M. Finkelstein became executive producer of "L.A.
-Law" shortly after his series Civil Wars (1991) was canceled.
-Finkelstein transferred two "Civil Wars" characters from their New York law firm to "L.A.
-Law": attorney "Eli Levinson" (Alan Rosenberg) and his secretary, "Denise Iannello" (Debi Mazar).
+William M. Finkelstein became Executive Producer of this show shortly after his series Civil Wars (1991) was cancelled.
+Finkelstein transferred two "Civil Wars" characters from their New York City law firm to "L.A.
+Law": attorney Eli Levinson (Alan Rosenberg), and his secretary, Denise Iannello (Debi Mazar).

-David E Kelly was the head writer on this show.
-It was Kelly's feeling that this show was unrealistic; tended to glamorize the law and deify lawyers.
-Kelly created "The Practice" which was a grittier, less sexy and flattering portrait of the law as a direct response to this show.
+David E. Kelly was the head writer on this show.
+It was Kelly's feeling that this show was unrealistic, and tended to glamorize the law, and deify lawyers.
+Kelly created The Practice (1997), which was a grittier, less sexy, and flattering portrait of the law, as a direct response to this show.

 In a recent "Emmy TV Legends" interview, David E. Kelly said that he killed off Rosalind Shays (Diana Muldaur) because he was leaving the show, and he loved the character so much, that he didn't want to see her mishandled in the hands of another writer.

 In one episode, Kathy Bates plays a woman, whose husband is molesting her daughter, and the state won't protect her when she reports it, so she decides to take the law into her own hands.
 Coincidentally, this is almost the same plot as Dolores Claiborne (1995), a movie, in which she would star.